Quick answer

 Importance

 Why is this rule so crucial, especially for larger gifts?
 Let’s say you want to give your family member a big gift, like some money or even a house.
 If you pass away within seven years of giving the gift, the value of that gift could be added to your estate.
 This might mean a hefty inheritance tax bill for your loved ones.
-But, if you survive those seven years, the gift is tax-free!
+But, if you survive those seven years, the gift is outside the scope of IHT!
 So, understanding this rule can help you plan your gifts wisely and keep more money within the family.

 Example